-If people have suffered severe trauma it can be extremely difficult to experience anything even remotely close to inner peace.
+If people have suffered trauma it can be difficult to experience anything even remotely close to inner peace.
 This book gives both deep insight into trauma and gives a wide range of options one can explore to transform it.

 The book consists of 5 parts:

 1) The rediscovery of trauma.